fivestars/aladdin-demo/docs/elasticsearch_statefulset.md

 We then create a Kubernetes Service object in [aladdin-demo-elasticsearch.service.yaml](../helm/aladdin-demo/templates/aladdin-demo-elasticsearch.service.yaml).
 This should look pretty simple and standard, the one **important difference** is that we need to set `spec.clusterIP: None`, making this a [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/), which is required for using with a StatefulSet.

-We crate the StatefulSet object in [aladdin-demo-elasticsearch.statefulset.yaml](../helm/aladdin-demo/templates/aladidn-demo-elasticsearch.statefulset.yaml).
+We create the StatefulSet object in [aladdin-demo-elasticsearch.statefulset.yaml](../helm/aladdin-demo/templates/aladidn-demo-elasticsearch.statefulset.yaml).
 There are a lot of components to this file, but let us take a detailed look at each one.

 At the very bottom, we define the volumeClaimTemplates, which specifies what a PersistentVolume for this StatefulSet needs to be like.
 The Aladdin minikube should be set up such that it will dynamically provision the appropriate PeristentVolumes if they do not already exist, and the pod should be able to find the correct PersistenVolume if it has already been allocated to it.